deco-sites/starting/docs/hub/create-new/en.md

 ## Testing our app locally

 In order to test our loader, we need to install the app in a deco site.
-And, to make the `random-product` app installable, we need to first it include it in Deco Hub (which itself is an app) and "build" our application.
+And, to make the `random-product` app installable, we first need to include it in Deco Hub (which itself is an app) and "build" our application.
 To do that:

 1. Create a `random-product.ts` file inside `decohub/apps`.
 2. Paste the following line: